Tyreek Hill Player Prop Bets for NFL Week 18 | Kansas City vs. Denver 1/8/2022

 Matchup vs. Denver

-- Hill, in 11 matchups, had a touchdown catch four times.
-And he had multiple TDs in one of those four games.
+- In 11 matchups versus the Broncos, Hill has had a TD catch four times, including multiple scores in one game.

 - This week Hill will face the NFL's seventh-ranked pass defense (226.9 yards allowed per game).